 The best way to get people interested in and apply to your listing is to showcase it with pictures - and preferably more than one.
-This is of course free of charge so don't be afraid to add lots of pictures!
-Here is Qasa's best practice when it comes to your listing and pictures:
+This is free of charge so don't be afraid to add lots of pictures.
+Here is our best practice when it comes to your listing and pictures:

 1. A rule of thumb: upload 10 photos.